How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Once confirmed that your Mirena has shifted from its proper place, several treatment paths exist depending on severity:

-• IUD Removal: If displacement causes symptoms or risks complications, removing it promptly is often safest.
+• IUD Removal: If displacement causes symptoms, pregnancy risk, or complication concerns, removing it promptly is often safest.

-• Surgical Intervention: Rarely needed but essential if perforation occurs requiring laparoscopic surgery.
+• Surgical Intervention: Rarely needed but essential if perforation occurs and the device cannot be removed safely in the office.

 Your healthcare provider will evaluate risks versus benefits to recommend what fits best for you.